 By the way, this method makes even a newer agent appear to be advertising everywhere Creating that “busy agent” persona.
 But really they are only using one platform to do this!
 Facebook.

 3.1 How Real Estate Agents Can Use Re-targeting

 There are 2 areas of most real estate agent’s client profile.
 One is new buyer and seller clients.
 These are clients that have not purchased or sold a home through the agent yet, but they’ve shown interest.

 Then there is past buyer and seller clients.
 These are clients who have either bought or sold a home from the agent in the past.

-The first segment of new clients is what most oblivious real estate agents spend ALL their time on.
+The first segment of new clients is what most oblivious real estate agents spend all their time on.

-If you dissected a balanced agent’s daily Real Estate Contact Crossfire - Top-of-Mind marketing with an edge business activities, you’d find a portion of their time spent on new client activities and a portion on past client follow-up activities.
+If you dissected a balanced agent’s daily Real Estate Contact Crossfire - Top-of-Mind marketing with edge business activities, you’d find a portion of their time spent on new client activities and a portion on past client follow-up activities.